 We were traditionally sheep farmers.
 In 1991, with the downturn in wool prices, we diversified and became Eucalyptus oil distillers, and are now the only ones in South Australia.

 We have revived a historical industry that had once thrived on the Island years before us.
 Eucalyptus distilling was one of Kangaroo Island’s major industries, distilled from the leaf of the indigenous Kangaroo Island Narrow Leaf Mallee, Eucalyptus cneorifolia.
 Eucalyptus oil was our first truly Australian product exported overseas.

 Unfortunately 90% of the worlds supply now comes from China and Brazil.
 We are proud to have preserved Australia’s history and heritage and produce an oil that is found nowhere else in the world.
 We are manufactures and retailers of a huge range of natural and locally produced products that are marketed all over the world.
-We are also very proud to say that our oil is 100% Australian made.
+We are also very proud to say that our oil is 100% Australian produced.